Google スプレッドシートとGitLabの連携イメージ

 __wf_reserved_inherit

-First, set the issue you want to update!
+First, configure the settings for the issue you want to update!

 "Project ID" → Use output or select from candidates